 The Savor card’s 8% cash back with Vivid Seats offers a good return on spend, but this highly specific category doesn’t seem likely to be as much of a selling point as its general dining and entertainment rewards.

-The Savor does have a valuable signup bonus, however, at $500 for spending $3,000 in the first 3 months.
-And it comes with some valuable World Elite Mastercard benefits, which are typically only found on the better travel cards.
+The Savor has a decent signup bonus, at $300 for spending $3,000 in the first 3 months, though the return on spend isn’t exceptional.
+It does come with some valuable World Elite Mastercard benefits, however, which are typically only found on the better travel cards.

 If you had the original Savor card with no annual fee, you’ll be grandfathered in to the new rewards program but you won’t have to pay the new annual fee.
 So you’ll be earning 4% back at no cost whatsoever, as long as you avoid interest and fees.
 That would be a pretty good deal, probably worth hanging on to.